liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 ----------------------

 This section describes the collaboration between CSS developers and graphic designers.
-All the rules apply to core, default theme and any additional themes.
+All the rules apply to core, default theme, and any additional themes.

 -  Graphic designers …